 Equation: 0115 960 5556 (Men)

 Both services are also welcoming of LGBT survivors.

 If you are unsure about a situation you are in, we can listen to you and help you understand what is happening.
 We can also direct you to other services if this is needed or requested.

-Whilst the current advice is to stay at home, if you are at risk of domestic or sexual abuse, it is okay to leave and seek help even if you have symptoms of Coronavirus
+Even if coronavirus guidance changes if you are at risk of domestic or sexual abuse it is okay to leave and seek help.
+You can do this even if you have symptoms of Coronavirus

 More information on domestic violence during the Coronavirus pandemic can be found on the Equation website